5 Prepping Things You’re Not Doing That You Should Be

 The same holds true for all of your other emergency supplies and equipment.
 Don’t wait to use them when the situation arises, only to find out you don’t know how to work them properly or you are missing some parts or ingredients.

-Avoiding the Uncomfortable
+2. Avoiding the Uncomfortable

-Unless you have an unusual insensitivity to pain and discomfort, you’re probably one that doesn’t like running into them.
+Unless you have an unusual insensitivity to pain and discomfort, you’re probably one that doesn’t like running into challenging situations.
 No, you and I prefer the easier path in life that has the least amount of resistance.
 I mean, who wouldn’t?
 Yet when we try to live our entire lives entirely problem-free, and with all of our modern comforts and luxuries, always avoiding that bump in the road, it puts us at a huge disadvantage in an emergency situation since we may not understand how best to respond.

-Don’t Avoid the Uncomfortable
+3. Don’t Avoid the Uncomfortable

-A SHTF scenario would be no picnic.
+A disaster scenario would be no picnic.
 Being thrown into an undesirable environment would be tough for anyone.
 You may no longer be able to take a hot shower or have the convenience of driving your car wherever you need to go.

-Not Focusing Enough on Survival Knowledge
+4. Not Focusing Enough on Survival Knowledge

 Focus on the Right Knowledge

 Another thing to think about is that if you’re ever caught in a major disaster, you may not have Google and YouTube that you can fall back on to help you where you are lacking information and training.
 Without the internet, who would be there to answer any questions you may need help with?
 Here’s where “networking” with friends and neighbors really comes in handy.
 Work on projects together and glean what you can from others’ skill sets.